dogeared/JavaRoadShow/README.md

-## Stormpath Java RoadStorm Tour Code
+## Java RoadShow Tour Code

-Check out the [Java RoadStorm Tour](http://roadstorm.stormpath.com) landing page for tour dates and information.

-The code included in this repo is the tutorial code used in talks on the Java RoadStorm Tour.
+The code included in this repo is the tutorial code used in talks on the Java RoadShow Tour.
 There are two tutorials:

-* [JJWT CSRF Tutorial](roadstorm-jwt-csrf-tutorial) - This shows how replacing the default CSRF handler for Spring Security with a custom handler that uses JWTs can enhance CSRF protection.
+* [JJWT CSRF Tutorial](roadshow-jwt-csrf-tutorial) - This shows how replacing the default CSRF handler for Spring Security with a custom handler that uses JWTs can enhance CSRF protection.
-* [JJWT Microservices Tutorial](roadstorm-jwt-microservices-tutorial) - This is a demonstration of establishing trust between microservices using JWTs.
+* [JJWT Microservices Tutorial](roadshow-jwt-microservices-tutorial) - This is a demonstration of establishing trust between microservices using JWTs.
 It has both an HTTP mode and a messaging mode using Kafka.

 ## Resources